BelgianHealthCareKnowledgeCentre/LS-AutoComment_IterativeQuestionnaire/README.md

 # autoCommentIterativeQuestionnaire

-Module for Lime Survey - Creates automatic comment questions, and for iterative questionnaires, creates a new questionnaire from a previous round questionnaire
+Module for Lime Survey - Creates automatic comment questions, and for iterative questionnaires, creates a new questionnaire from a previous round questionnaire.

+This version is designed for LimeSurvey 6 and above.
+For LimeSurvey 5 and 3: you can use the dedicated branches : [3x_legacy](https://github.com/BelgianHealthCareKnowledgeCentre/LS-AutoComment_IterativeQuestionnaire/tree/3x_legacy) and [5x_legacy](https://github.com/BelgianHealthCareKnowledgeCentre/LS-AutoComment_IterativeQuestionnaire/tree/5x_legacy).

 ## Installation